 (1) The licensing authority shall not grant a special facility licence except for a prescribed purpose.

+(1a) The licensing authority is not to grant a special facility licence only because —

+(a) the grant or variation of a licence of another class; or

+(b) the imposition, variation or cancellation of a condition on a licence of another class; or

+(c) the issue of an extended trading permit in respect of a licence of another class,

+is not possible because an approval, consent or exemption required under another written law cannot be obtained.

 (2) The licensing authority shall not grant a special facility licence if granting or varying a licence of another class, or imposing, varying or cancelling a condition on a licence of another class, or issuing an extended trading permit in respect of another class of licence, would achieve the purposes for which the special facility licence is sought.

 (2a) Subsection (2) applies —